indigotree/www-bagnallcentre-com/content/whats-on/tai-chi.md

 - stimulates central nervous system,
 - strengthens muscles, tendons & joints.

-A block of 8 sessions will start on the 8th February at the introductory price of £64 for an 8-week block.
-Thereafter the price for an 8-week block booking will be £80.
+Come to our free taster session at 12pm on Monday 26th February.
+The block of 8 consecutive classes will start at 12pm on Monday 5th March.
+Cost £80.

 *Spaces are limited to 10 people and will be offered on a first come first served basis.*